 Our recommended solution – Ibexa Platform

 We are generally creating specialized platforms with custom solutions.
 When it comes to a content management system, our answer is the Ibexa Platform.
-It is a modern content management system that has been on the market for over 20 years now.
+This is one of the popular CMS platforms – it is a modern web content management system that has been on the market for over 20 years now.
 It is highly customizable, allowing for the most advanced data structure modeling.
 Its great performance will enable you to present data that matter to as many people as you like in real-time.

 What will you get?

 - More efficient production with Structured Content.
 Build your hierarchical structure for organizing architecture with the Content Tree, as well as create additional architecture subtypes such as taxonomy, tagging, or sections.